RadinMehrpour/RadinMehrpour/README.md

 My current goal is to build backend services and APIs with Go, understand how systems work under the hood, and develop a stronger foundation in software engineering.

-I also work with Python and continue to explore different technologies and tools that help me solve real-world problems.

 I enjoy learning by building real projects, understanding how things work under the hood, and gradually expanding the range of problems I can solve with code.

 ---